pou9243/2026-Spring-EEE3313/README.md

 This repository is created to manage the Vivado project files and Tcl scripts that were used during the EEE3313 - Digital Circuit and Logic Design Labs course.
+The `basys3` branch includes all necessary code changes to run the FPGA projects on the Digilent Basys 3 board.

 ----
 Each project directory has the same basic structure: